 PAX Prime 2014, Seattle, August 29 – Sept 1:

-You will be able to play Lovers in a Dangerous Spacetime at booth 863 within the Indie MEGABOOTH area.
+You will be able to play Lovers in a Dangerous Spacetime at booth 863 within the Indie MEGABOOTH area on the 4th floor.
 We will be debuting some super new content such as our latest constellation level and the new boss, Cetus!